diegozain/diegozain.github.io/active-source.md

 ![](images/adapt-dcip.png)

 On the left is the DCIP instrument used in this survey.
 On the right is the 3D time-lapse result before and after the injection of the remediation agent.
+Below is a 3D animation of the image on the right showing the plumme of the injected material.
 The colored dots denote the location of the injections.

 ![](images/quots.gif)